 Alnus or Alder trees boast attractive serrated leaves, with some varieties also offering decorative catkins and small cones.
 Alder trees are popular with wildlife including bees and are renowned for improving the fertility of soil.
 They're also great for difficult positions, including damp or wet sites.

-Alder, or Alnus to use its Latin name, is a small genus of about 30 species of mainly deciduous trees and shrubs.
+Alder, or Alnus to use its Latin name, is a small genus of about 30 species of tree and shrub.
 They belong to the Betulaceae family along with Birch trees and, like Birch, they feature catkins.
 Alder trees are monoecious, so both the male and female catkins are found on each tree.
 The male catkins are long and hang down, whilst the female catkins open like Coniferous cones.
-The catkins are of value to wildlife, providing nectar early in the season for bees and the seeds being popular with birds.
-Cut Leaved varieties of Alder tree feature wonderful pretty serrated leaves.
+The catkins are of value to wildlife, providing nectar early in the season for bees and the seeds being popular with birds including goldfinch.

 Alder trees are commonly planted for their nitrogen fixing properties.
 The root nodules of Alnus plants contain a nitrogen fixing bacterium which absorbs nitrogen from the air and makes it available to the plant.
 The alder plant then provides the bacterium with sugars which it produces through photosynthesis.
 This mutually beneficial relationship allows alder trees and shrubs to improve the quality of the surrounding soil.
 When used as a pioneer species (hardy plants used to colonise previously damaged areas) Alder provides additional nitrogen to the successional plants that follow.